ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 Some notes about the `setRowHierarchyOptions` API:

--   previously set options will be cleared when `setData` is called
--   previously set options will be cleared when the table's `idFieldName` changes
+-   all options will be cleared when the table's `idFieldName` changes
--   previously set options will be cleared when the table's `parentIdFieldName` changes
--   an option associated with a row ID that does not match a record in the data will be ignored
+-   an option passed to `setRowHierarchyOptions` with an ID that does not match a record in the data will be ignored
+-   the options passed to `setRowHierarchyOptions` will override any options previously set to become the complete set of options configured on the table
 -   all options will be ignored if `parentIdFieldName` is not configured on the table
--   calling `setRowHierarchyOptions` when options have already been set on the table will have the following behavior:
-    -   existing options not passed in the new `rowHierarchyOptions` array will be left unmodified
-    -   existing options passed in the new `rowHierarchyOptions` array will be overwritten
+-   the table will not render delayed hierarchy state (loading or expandable) if the table's `parentIdFieldName` is not configured; however, the options will remain cached within the table if the `parentIdFieldName` becomes `undefined`, and that cached configuration will render in the table if the table's `parentIdFieldName` is changed back to a non-`undefined` value
+-   calling `setData` will clear options associated with IDs that are no longer present in the data

 The expected usage of the dynamically loaded hierarchy is as follows: